actsasbuffoon/Typekit-In-Situ/README.md

 TIS runs a string substitution over each template, replacing the image name with the path to the file on the fileserver.

-The images included in the "image_example" template come from the [Dortmund Icon Pack by Patricia Clausnitzer](http://findicons.com/pack/2357/dortmund#) and Russel at [openclipart.org](http://www.openclipart.org/detail/74179).

 ## FAQ

 ### Is Typekit worth the money?